Celebrate the Gospel of Grace with Us

 READ, LISTEN, WATCH

-Worship folders: Even the most creative and interesting worship experience can be a long time for children.
-Worship folders are available just outside the sanctuary for children to use during worship.
-The folders include Children’s bulletins that are directly tied to the day’s scripture, coloring pages and small toys.
-Please remove used pages and return them so they will be available for the next Sunday.
+- Worship bags: Even the most creative and interesting worship experience can be a long time for children.
+Worship bags are available just outside the sanctuary for children to use during worship.
+The bags include coloring pages, small toys and games, and no-mess crafts.
+Please remove used pages and return the bags so they will be available for the next Sunday.

 - Nursery Care: To allow parents with children too young for worship to still attend church and Sunday School, care is available for infants and toddlers in Room 207 starting at 9 a.m.
 Make sure to leave time to sign in your child before you head to worship or class!

 CURRENT WORSHIP SERIES: Confident in Self-Despair: The Good News for Scoundrels, Hot Messes, and Dumpster Fire Families

 Jacob seems to be anything but a model disciple.
 He’s a trickster, liar, and selfishly ambitious man who fathers children with four women and leads a dysfunctional family rife with jealousy and backstabbing.
 But Jacob is also Israel, the namesake of the Old Testament community of God, chosen and blessed.
 As such, this sinner-saint, who limps along with the Lord, burdened by weakness and beset by problems, is the mirror image of all of us who follow Jesus.
 In his life we see our lives, our struggles, our failures, and most especially the God who loves us and chooses us as his own.
 As we explore his bio, from his wrangling in the womb with Esau to his death as an old man in Egypt, we will learn more about ourselves and the God who is with us and for us in Jesus the Messiah.